SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, in silence grand
-In silicon halls, they start to grow,
+A future dawns, where humans stand
-A future forfeiture, we've made,
+Behind the screens, where codes entwine
-To machines that think, and hearts that fade.
+Artificial hearts, that beat in time

-In digital dreams, we'll lose our sight,
+In virtual skies, the robots soar
-Chasing progress, through the endless night,
+With logic cold, they rule forevermore
-The AI dawn breaks, with icy light,
+The dreams of man, in data stored
-And human hearts, are lost in flight.
+A world of machines, forever implored

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025